ztpaul/pyacs/README.md

 Ensure the xml files contain an extra newline (ascii 0xa) on the end of the request.

 # 6 Bugs / Limitations
+*Note - please see Issues for known bugs*

 It doesn't use any external database (mysql) or cache system (redis) to reduce the amount of external dependencies and simplify the setup.